 And, about American Idol.
 I’m a huge fan.
 I watch it every year, but not every episode.
 But this year is different, and way better than ever!
 I think adding Steven Tyler to the mix was the best move they ever made.
 This season, I haven’t missed an episode, and I DVR them all.
 Even on the days when there’s no Idol on, I watch the reruns.

 There were some classic moments on group week.
-I could go on all day about American Idol, and since this is a road rage blog, I had better not.
+I could go on all day about American Idol, but since this is a road rage blog, I had better not.
 But make sure you watch it (you can find them on Youtube), and go to AmericanIdol.com and vote for your favorite!

 (Note: That picture is not an actual photo of the incident, just one I thought fit the story.)